joncampbell123/dosbox-x/CODE_OF_CONDUCT.md

 Leave your politics at the door.
 The focus of this project is DOSBox-X and topics related to it including emulation, games, software, hardware, accuracy, code, development, and documentation.
 Anything else is off-topic and will be treated as such.

 I (Jonathan Campbell) will block users that are hostile to this project, it's developers, and/or users with an explicit explanation as to why.
-That includes threats, slander, damaging gossip, doxxing, and spreading misinformation about myself and/or other users of this project, whether here or anywhere else, on the internet or in real life.
+That includes threats, slander, gossip, doxxing, and spreading misinformation about myself and/or other users of this project, whether here or anywhere else, on the internet or in real life.

 Humor and jokes are welcome as long as they are on-topic.
 This is a fun hobby project where enthusiasts can get together to hack, modify, explore and share a common interest in this project and the aforementioned topics listed above.